 Bay Alarm Medical

 Many older adults would likely rather stay at home than move to an assisted living facility as they grow older.
-Veterans are no exception and a current initiative, The Veterans' Connections Community Living Program, is working to aid families who are taking care of a retired soldier, according to The New Jersey Patch.
+Veterans are no exception and a current initiative, The Veterans’ Connections Community Living Program, is working to aid families who are taking care of a retired soldier, according to Morris County.

 This plan allows seniors and their caregivers to make their own decisions about the kind of help that they receive.

 “The consumer will choose and manage the right combination of services and supports that will help them to remain at home,” Theresa David, the director of the Morris County Division on Aging, Disabilities and Veterans told the news source.
 “It puts them in charge.”